FAIR-CA-indicators/FAIR-CA-indicators.github.io/README.md

 3. Implement a FAIR evaluation tool

 ## Development of FAIR evaluation guidelines:
-The draft of FAIR indicators adapted to the COMBINE domain is available [here](https://github.com/FAIR-CA-indicators/FAIR-CA-indicators.github.io/blob/fd681cf8b9a5211d28d42822b51fdf75c42c645d/FAIR_indicators_for_COMBINE/FAIR%20model%20indicators_main_13012023.pdf) since March 2023.
+The FAIR indicator template adapted to the COMBINE domain is available [here](https://github.com/FAIR-CA-indicators/FAIR-CA-indicators.github.io/blob/fd681cf8b9a5211d28d42822b51fdf75c42c645d/FAIR_indicators_for_COMBINE/FAIR%20model%20indicators_main_13012023.pdf).

 We still do  appreciate your comments.
 Please use the [Issue](https://github.com/FAIR-CA-indicators/CA-RDA-Indicators/issues) that we created per each indicator to add your comments and edits.
 Thank you.

 ## Implementation of a FAIR evaluation tool:
 The FAIR evaluator is a semi-automatic tool for the assessment of a model's or an archive's FAIRness.
 The scoring is based on the RDA Indicators (RDA FAIR Data Maturity Model Working Group, B. "FAIR Data Maturity Model: specification and guidelines."
 Res.
 Data Alliance 10 (2020)) and has then been adjusted to match the specificities of the COMBINE community.
 The evaluator itself is independent of specific community standards.